Munster SFC: Dr Crokes thrash St Finbarr’s in the Killarney rain

 Michael Burns of Dr Crokes tangles with Conor Dennehy of St Finbarr’s during the AIB Munster Club SFC semi-final ar Dr Crokes in Killarney.
 Photograph: James Crombie/Inpho

-Dr Croke’s defied treacherous conditions to put on a masterclass and qualify for another Munster club football final at their own ground in Killarney on Sunday.
-All 5-20 came from play.
+Dr Crokes defied treacherous conditions to put on a masterclass and qualify for another Munster club football final at their own ground in Killarney on Sunday.
+All of their fine scoring total of 5-20 came from play.

 The Kerry champions fully justified their 1-6 odds with the bookies by dominating throughout, especially up front, where their lethal finishers David Shaw, Tony Brosnan and Brian Looney caused havoc.